CivicDataLab/DataDialogues-Assam/README.md

 Slide decks for the Data Dialogues event in Guwahati, Assam [March 21-22, 2022]

 -----
-:file:            Using data to understand the state of child-protection legislation in Assam
+:arrow_right:     Using data to understand the state of child-protection legislation in Assam

 :spiral_calendar: March 21, 2022